skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 # Quarkus Kafka Quick start

-This project attempts to be the simplest possible project that provides a manual workflow for deploying an aplication with the following features:
+This project attempts to be the simplest possible project that provides a manual workflow for deploying an application with the following features:

    * Written using Java and Maven.
    * Appache Kafka mutual-tls Connectivity